Here is a listing of our Activity Directors and their departmental activities.

 The Title III Program has provided fiscal aid to the department allowing it to include more hands-on laboratory activities utilizing equipment and simulations to enhance the learning experience of the students and prepare them to transition from the world of academia to the global workforce.
 The department is in the process of getting approval for an engineering degree track to supplement their current course offerings.
 The program is projected to be funded in part by the Title III grant.

 Title III provides continual fiscal support to the library in its efforts to provide foundational support for course work and research in various academic fields of study.
 Library staff organize, preserve, and share resources to meet the information needs of the university community, providing access to resources essential to research, teaching, and service.
 Title III has partially funded renovations to the facility allowing for consolidation of services to students, faculty, and staff of the institution; thus, enhancing the learning environment for the total university and community.
+The upgrading of technology in the library affords students, faculty, and staff access to cutting-edge advancements in presentation preparation.

-The office of Career Services has endeavored to enhance career opportunities for students and alumni by establishing and maintaining partnerships between the university and employers thereby providing opportunities for further study, employment, and career advancement.
+The Office of Career Services has endeavored to enhance career opportunities for students and alumni by establishing and maintaining partnerships between the university and employers thereby providing opportunities for further study, employment, and career advancement.
 Computer programs and software have been acquired utilizing Title III funds to provide students and potential employers with the tools to seek and develop relationships that can lead to employment opportunities.
 Students are assisted with their professional preparation for and participation in their areas of interest and skill once they finish their matriculation at the university.
 These efforts are funded in part by Title III funds.

-Dr. Moses Goldmon, Vice Chancellor for Enrollment Management and Student Success
+Dr. Moses Goldmon, Vice Chancellor for Enrollment Management and Student Success Rita Conley, Associate Vice Chancellor for Student Success

-Latarsha Roshell, Interim Director of Admissions
+Dr. Moses Goldmon, Vice Chancellor for Enrollment Management and Student Success Latarsha Roshell, Interim Director of Admissions

-The Office of Enrollment Management strives to identify, recruit, enroll, retain and graduate students who will be able to compete on the global stage.
-Title III aids the office by providing fiscal support for record keeping and processing programs, programs that prepare incoming students for college success, and services that aid students in achieving their educational goals at the university.
 The investment of Title III funds in the Office of Admissions serves to ease administrative coordination efforts between units on the campus that are participatory in the admissions process by making admissions documents readily accessible to all of them.
-This investment makes student admission less cumbersome for the prospective students.
+This investment makes student admission less cumbersome for prospective students.

 Dr. Karen Dejarnette, Department Chairman